mmtree/make_figures_for_publication_tutorial/Tutorial 2 - colors (advanced)/README.md

 ## Step 2 &ndash; Generate a color palette and copy the hex color codes

 Once you have chosen a palette, select Export -> Code ->  Array.
-Copy the hex array and paste into matlab as a string array.
+Copy the hex array and paste into Matlab as a string array.

 <img src=figures/gradient_array_export.png width="500">